 the 250cc S1 and 350cc S2, completed a family that firmly established Kawasaki’s reputation for outrageous performance.

 Kawasaki was on a roll, and in 1973 unleashed its greatest model of all: the Z1.
 The firm’s four-cylinder project had been delayed five years earlier when, with a 750cc four almost ready, rival Honda had launched their CB750.
-Kawasaki’s engineers
+Kawasaki’s

-enlarged their DOHC engine to 903cc and returned with the 82bhp four that established the firm as the Japanese manufacturer for high-performance superbikes.
-That reputation was upheld with Z900 and Z1000 models as the aircooled eight-valve
+engineers enlarged their DOHC engine to 903cc and returned with the 82bhp four that established the firm as the Japanese manufacturer for high-performance superbikes.
+That reputation was upheld with Z900 and Z1000 models as the aircooled

-four was developed.
+eight-valve four was developed.
 Kawasaki ended the Seventies in spectacular style with the mighty six-cylinder Z1300.

 The marque’s greatest Grand Prix racing era began in 1978, when Kork Ballington won world championships on the KR250 and KR350 tandem twins, then repeated the achievement in the following season.
-The South African was succeeded by German ace Anton
+The South African was succeeded by German

-Mang, who rode the KR250 to the title in 1980, won both classes the following year and added another 350cc championship in 1982, making a total of eight for the beautifully engineered two-stroke twin.
+ace Anton Mang, who rode the KR250 to the title in 1980, won both classes the following year and added another 350cc championship in 1982, making a total of eight for the beautifully engineered two-stroke twin.

 There was plenty of four-stroke racing success, too.
 Green bikes won endurance world titles in the Eighties and Nineties; while riders including Eddie Lawson, Wayne Rainey and Doug Chandler won multiple AMA Superbike championships.
 Texan Scott

-followed victory in his home series by winning the world superbike title in 1993.
+Russell followed victory in his home series by winning the world superbike title in 1993.

 Kawasaki has not quite produced another superbike to match the Z1’s dominance, but there have been plenty of highlights since, mostly involving powerful four-cylinder engines.
 Highlights include the GPz1100 models of the early Eighties;

 the liquid-cooled, 16-valve GPZ900R of 1984, which was the first bike to carry the now legendary Ninja name and famous for its cameo in the iconic movie Top Gun, and the ZZ-R1100 whose ram-air assisted output was unmatched in the early Nineties.

-Standards have slipped at times, as President Shinichi Morita admitted in his famously frank speech at Munich’s Intermot Show in 2002, when he said: “We at Kawasaki are aware that over the past few years, our machines have not fully met the
+Standards have slipped at times, as President Shinichi Morita admitted in his famously frank speech at Munich’s Intermot Show in 2002, when he said: “We at Kawasaki are aware that over the past few years, our machines have not fully

-up in speed and aggression what it initially lacked in sophistication.
+Ninja, which made up in speed and aggression what it initially lacked in sophistication.

 Recent years have seen Kawasaki’s main models repeatedly updated and backed up by varied newcomers ranging from the practical Z1000SX and retro Z900RS to the gloriously crazy supercharged Ninja H2 and H2R.

-The has also been a return to the scooter market with the J125 and J300, developed in alliance with Kymco, while Kawasaki’s reputation for performance has also been reinforced on the racetrack, thanks largely to the Ninja ZX-10R on which Tom Sykes
+The has also been a return to the scooter market with the J125 and J300, developed in alliance with Kymco, while Kawasaki’s reputation for performance has also been reinforced on the racetrack, thanks largely to the Ninja ZX-10R on which

-and Jonathan Rea have dominated the superbike world championships.
+Tom Sykes and Jonathan Rea have dominated the superbike world championships.
 Not half bad for a giant corporation for which motorbikes still comprise only a tiny part of the total business.